-“Like everything smelled sweet?
+“Everything smelled sweet?
 Tasted sweet?”
-Mateo’s brow creased deeply as he hurried behind her, hand over his forehead as he tried vainly to block the rain from his face.
-It did not matter, his head and arms and entire self was already soaked.
+Mateo’s brow creased as he kept pace behind her, hand over his forehead in vain attempt to block the rain from his face.
+It did not matter.
+His head, arms, and entire self was already soaked.

-“I don’t know,” Nidiyna admitted.
+“I don’t know,” Nidiyna admitted, leading them around a turn and down another street.
 “I don’t know what she meant.
-She was crying,” Nidiyna sounded as though she were on the verge of tears herself.
+She was crying.”
+The woman sounded as though she were on the verge of tears herself.
 Mateo admired her focus.

-“I found him,” she told him as she gripped his shoulders tightly.
+“I found him,” Nidiyna announced, gripping his shoulders tight.
 “I found the healer.
 He’s here with me.
 How is Shindia?”

-“Hello,” Mateo spoke up and the man’s face turned toward him, a smile of acknowledgment spreading across his features.
+“Hello,” Mateo spoke up.
+Immediately the man’s head turned to him, a smile of acknowledgment spreading across his face.

 “Ah, there he is.”
-The man reached a hand out and Mateo took it.
+He reached a hand out and Mateo took it.
 “Thank you, thank you for coming.
 I am Kareem.”
-Kareem placed his other hand over Mateo’s and gave it a firm shake before gently patting his forearm.
+Kareem placed his other hand over Mateo’s and gave it a firm shake before patting his forearm.

-“Mateo,” he introduced himself reflexively, though his mind was more on the mention of the girl.
+“Mateo,” the introduction was a matter of reflex.
+His mind was on the mention of the girl.